NinnjA254/reproduce_mdx_error/README.md

-# Reproducing my mdx-bundler error
+# Reproducing my mdx-bundler error from https://github.com/kentcdodds/mdx-bundler/issues/242
 - mdx is bundled in ./app/page.tsx
 - getMdxComponent is called in ./app/DisplayMdx.tsx